 (b) secondly, in discharge of the mortgage money, interest and costs, and other money (if any) due under the mortgage,

-and the residue of the money so received shall be paid to the person entitled to the mortgaged property, or authorized to give receipts for the proceeds of the sale thereof.
+and the residue of the money so received shall be paid to the person entitled to the mortgaged property, or authorised to give receipts for the proceeds of the sale thereof.

 62. Provisions as to exercise of power of sale